How to develop a marketing strategy

 - Positioning: how you compare to your competitors for each of your customer segments - are you the fastest, do you have the best customer service, are you the third most popular, and so on.

 - Product.
-Now you need to examine your product or service with the aim of working out how you're going to market it and outdo competitors, according to its:
+Now you need to examine your product or service with the aim of working out how you're going to market it and outdo competitors, according to these:

 - USPs: what it can offer that no other product or business can.
 (Read more in our guide on USPs.)